Patechoc/codelabs/building-your-first-webapp-with-VueJS.md

 To open it, simply type `vue ui`.

+### Configure your project

-Apply the same settings as previously when creating a new project.
+Apply the same settings as previously when creating a new project in order to configure it as you wish.
+This is just as simple as through the command line, but more visually intuitive and bringing many more possibilities.

 From the _Project Dashboard_ you can:

-* put widgets
+* put widgets,
-* add Vue CLI plugins
+* add Vue CLI plugins,
-* manage the packages of your dependencies
+* manage the packages of your dependencies,
-* configure the tools and "Tasks" to run scripts (e.g. Webpack)
+* configure the tools and "Tasks" to run scripts (e.g. [Webpack](https://webpack.js.org/)).

+This is how your final app would look like:

 ```shell
 $ tree -L 2